 Volterra, Italy: The Etruscan City in Tuscany!

-General information about Volterra
+General Information about Volterra

-Things to do in Volterra
+Best Things to Do in Volterra

 During a vacation, there is a wide range of amazing things to do in Volterra.
 Among the main attractions are the historical center, the beautiful main square Piazza dei Priori, the interesting archaeological sites and the many museums.
 However, also the surroundings with the picturesque vineyards and the many other medieval towns are worth seeing!